adnan-razzaq/challenge/README.md

 ### Installing

-- You can access the solutions from following link (https://github.com/adnan-razzaq/challenge)
+- Project can be accessed from the following link (https://github.com/adnan-razzaq/challenge)

 ### Executing program